News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Although all cinemas CAN provide on-screen captions, most outdoor & drive-in cinemas rarely do so.

-It's inexpensive for film companies to produce a caption track for an average length film, costing less than £1,000.
+It costs less than £1,000 for a film company to produce a caption track for an average length film.
 It typically takes one person less than two days to create a track.
-All films eventually receive caption tracks, as online services like Netflix, BBC iPlayer, Amazon, and Apple typically do not accept films without them.
+All films eventually receive caption tracks, as online services like Netflix, BBC iPlayer, Amazon, Apple etc typically do NOT accept films without them.

 Most popular films also include a 'narration' track, which enables people with sight loss to enjoy films.
 Narration (also called audio description) tracks cost more, because they take longer to produce than caption tracks (usually two or three days).
 Each year UK film distributors spend hundreds of thousands of pounds producing hundreds of subtitle/caption AND narration tracks, to ensure that cinemas can provide accessible, captioned and narrated screenings from release date.
 This helps to ensure that films are accessible to film fans with hearing or sight loss through TV, streaming, or disc formats.